SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Creating_a_list_view.md

 - **Component**: *ListView*

 - **ComponentOptions**: List of options, separated by pipe characters.
-For an overview of all possible component options, see [Component options](#component-options)
+For an overview of all possible component options, see [Component options](#component-options).

 - **Columns**: The list of columns that have to be displayed.
 Preferably, this should be configured by specifying the name of a saved column configuration, e.g. *MyColumnconfig*.
 If you do not specify this shape data field or leave it empty, all columns will be displayed.